GauravDawra/Beast/README.md

 Once you have downloaded the binaries, make sure that the location of this executable is present in the *PATH* environment variable. */usr/local/bin* is the preferred position to place the *beast* executable.

 ### Compiling from source
+#### Using *Make*
+*This method of compiling the source using Make is just used for building targets for MacOS or Linux systems*

-For compiling the souce, you would require:
+For compiling the source, you would require:
 - make
 - GNU G++ (>= 10.0) or Clang
 - flex